 Always opt for contrast and visibility

 Choosing the right colors for text, images, icons and backgrounds is essential to ensure content accessibility.
-According to the Web Content Accessibility Guidelines (WCAG) the recommendation is that the contrast ratio be at least 4.5:1 for normal text.
+According to the Web Content Accessibility Guidelines (WCAG), the recommendation is that the contrast ratio is at least 4.5:1 for normal text.
 There are numerous free contrast testers that can help you with this job.

 Choosing the right colors means choosing colors visible to everyone.
 Not everyone can perceive and distinguish all colors, as is the case for people with color blindness, a vision disorder that interferes with color perception, especially red and green and, less frequently, blue and yellow.

 Another essential accessibility factor for this audience is the combination of different elements: shapes, icons and colors to represent information.
 That is, never restrict information to color, like using green to signal something positive and red to signal something negative.

 Opera summary: don’t rely on a color to convey important information and always bet on a good contrast between colors and elements.

 It is common for many people to browse the web using the mouse, but not for everyone: people with motor problems and users with visual impairments, who use screen readers, navigate with the TAB key on the keyboard through the active elements of a page.

 One of these elements is the link, a data reference widely used in SEO strategies and which can be accessed by screen readers, as long as it is accessible.
 And how to make a link with accessibility?